coheneria/AWS-LoadBalancer-Website/README.md

 </p>

 ## Tools used for this project :
-Terraform - for deploy our infrastructure on AWS <br/>
+Terraform - for deploy our infrastructure on AWS. <br/>
-Ansible - for deploy and configure Docker containers <br/>
+Ansible - for deploy and configure Docker containers. <br/>
 ALB - Application load balancer on AWS to expose our application to the world. <br/>

 ## Quick Start